 Trevor Hill (born in Rhyl, 1928) is a distinguished pianist and tutor.
-He attended Christchurch Primary School in Vaughan Street and went on to private education.
-He studied music from the age of 7 and had piano lessons from Miss Gates (who later became Mrs Evans) of John Street, and took to composing at an early age.
+He attended Christ Church Primary School in Vaughan Street and went on to private education.
+He studied music from the age of 7 and had piano lessons from Miss Gates (who later became Mrs. Evans) of John Street, and he took to composing at an early age.

 Trevor attended Royal Manchester College of Music and played concerts in all kinds of settings including prisons!
 He performed for Rhyl Music Club and played for Rita Landi's Choir and was a member of Rhyl Liberty Players (amateur dramatics) at The Little Theatre.

 In 1952, he played a season as member of the orchestra at Queens Theatre, Rhyl, and while there he accompanied Laurel and Hardy amongst others.

 After college, Trevor moved to London while retaining a base in Rhyl.
 In London he played as soloist and accompanist and studied under Herbert Fryer, a tutor of international standing.
 In mid--to-late 1950s Trevor performed recitals at Salle Erard, Great Marlborough Street, and these were important from a career point of view.